 How Is a Hiatal Hernia Diagnosed?

-A hiatal hernia can be diagnosed with a specialized X-ray (using a barium swallow) that allows visualization of the esophagus or with endoscopy.
+A hiatal hernia can be diagnosed with a specialized X-ray (using a barium swallow) that allows a doctor to see the esophagus or with endoscopy.

 How Are Hiatal Hernias Treated?

 Most people do not experience any symptoms of their hiatal hernia so no treatment is necessary.
-However, the paraesophaeal hernia (when part of the stomach squeezes through the hiatus) can in some cases cause the stomach to be strangled, so surgery is sometimes recommended.
+However, the paraesophaeal hernia (when part of the stomach squeezes through the hiatus) can sometimes cause the stomach to be strangled, so surgery is sometimes recommended.
 Other symptoms that may occur along with the hernia such as chest pain should be properly evaluated.
-Symptoms of GERD should be treated.
+Symptoms of GERD, such as heartburn, should be treated.